WarriorOfWhat/Hostingway/README.md

 Shoutingway is just a means to reduce your macro or copy/paste load by inserting a message and clicking shout/yell (whatever your preference) to execute it.
 Meant to help with occassional announcements managers like to do to advertise their websites, discord, or other events occurring at the venue that evening.

 ## Settings

+**Language Settings:** Supports English, French, and German.
+Spanish is included for the menus themselves, but not the actual rolling mechanics because Square doesn't support Spanish for some reason.
+You'll have to /random in English.
+Apologies.<br>

 **Lock Venue to This Zone / Unlock:** So you don't get 5 billion alerts when you go to Limsa that people have arrived, you can lock the plug-in to only look at your venue.
 You have to do this INSIDE.
 You could technically use it outside, but it becomes unreliable.
 Unlock clears the zone.<br>